MuhammadHamad/Endicode/DEPLOYMENT_GUIDE.md

 Before starting, make sure you have:
 - ✅ A Vercel account (free tier)
 - ✅ Your Beehost domain credentials
-- ✅ A Neon Database account (for PostgreSQL)
+- ✅ A Resend account (free tier - 100 emails/day)
 - ✅ Git installed on your computer
 - ✅ Your project pushed to GitHub/GitLab/Bitbucket